ravi-teja-dev-git/CareerBoostWebsite/README.md

-##Deployed Link
+## Deployed Link
 https://illustrious-cranachan-96c7f2.netlify.app/

-###This is not an updated deployed link but gives you an idea, how the website looks like!
+FYI, This is not an updated deployed link but gives you an idea, how the website looks like!